DON MILLS CENTRE

 Land on the periphery of the mall was developed between the 1960s and 1980s.
 The existing Civitan Arena, Curling Rink and movie theatre were joined by the Don Mills Post Office in 1964.
 75 The Donway West, an office tower with 14 storeys and an underground parking deck, was completed in 1971.

 The Curling Rink structure was demolished in the mid-1980s and replaced by the 4-storey 49 The Donway West office building and adjoining strip plaza.
-The Royal Bank of Canada tower, with 6 floors and an underground parking deck, was added to the northeast corner of the mall in the late 1980s.
+The Royal Bank of Canada tower, with 6 floors and an underground parking deck, was added to the northeast corner of the mall in the late '80s.

-In order to remain competitive with the myriad of shopping malls in its vicinity, DON MILLS CENTRE was given an indoor-outdoor face lift between 1997 and 1998.
-Eaton's, once the preeminent Canadian department store chain, was in a downward spiral by this time.
-Bankrupt by August of 1999, the venerable retailer was acquired by Sears Canada in September of the same year.
+In order to remain competitive with all of the shopping malls in its vicinity, DON MILLS CENTRE was given an indoor-outdoor face lift between 1997 and 1998.
+Eaton's, once the preeminent Canadian department store chain, was in a downward spiral.
+Bankrupt by August of 1999, the retailer was acquired by Sears Canada in September of the same year.
+The DON MILLS Eaton's was shuttered on October 17, 1999.
+It re-opened, as a single-level (109,000 square foot) Sears Outlet, in early 2000.
+This store was short-lived.
+It closed, with its space being occupied by National Sports.
+This store went dark in November 2004.

-After Eaton's demise, many of the mall's more exclusive fashion stores had pulled up stakes.
+After Eaton's demise, many of the mall's more exclusive fashion stores pulled up stakes.
 Eventually, most space was being leased to local, mom & pop-type tenants.
 It wasn't long before the proprietor, Cadillac Fairview, began to pursue redevelopment of their past-its-prime property.

+An official dedication was held on April 27, 2009, when stores such as McNally Robinson Booksellers and Anthropologie opened their doors.
+When fully realized, SHOPS AT DON MILLS encompassed 511,800 leasable square feet and housed seventy-two stores and services.
 The Cineplex VIP Cinemas Don Mills, which assumed a vacant McNally Robinson space, showed its first features on August 15, 2014.
 On September 21, 2015, the official name of the shopping hub was changed to CF SHOPS AT DON MILLS.

 Sources: